 The following Form 5500 instructions walk you through the steps for filing your Form 5500 or Form 5500-SF using the EFAST2 website:

 Start by going to the welcome page of the EFAST2 website, which can be found at https://www.efast.dol.gov.

-Before the website will allow you move forward with filing your form, you must first register.
-On the welcome page, you should see a navigation bar on the left side of the screen, and under the main category you should see the link to register.
+Before the website will allow you to move forward with filing your form, you must first register.
+On the welcome page, you should see a navigation bar on the left side of the screen, and under the main category, you should see the link to register.
 Once you click on the link to register, you can follow the page-by-page directions to create a new account or get access to your existing account.
 During the registration process you will receive a user ID, PIN, and password, all of which you will need to create, import, sign, and file your form, so keep that information handy.
 There are a few things you should be aware of during the registration process.

 You only need to register once.

 Use the tools on the registration page if you are unsure whether you already have an account, have forgotten your login credentials, or need to unlock your account.